Mike Emrick: National work

 Before the 2005–06 NHL season, he was named the lead play-by-play announcer for the NHL on Versus (previously The NHL on OLN) and the NHL on NBC, and since 2008, has served as an overall host of the telecast.
-He called the top Conference Final, and the entire Stanley Cup Finals for both networks.
-He has called games in 22 Stanley Cup Finals on TV (for NBC, ESPN, Fox, Versus and OLN), more than any other American broadcaster.
+He called the top Conference Final, and the entire Stanley Cup Final for both networks.
+He has called games in 22 Stanley Cup Final on TV (for NBC, ESPN, Fox, Versus and OLN), more than any other American broadcaster.
 He has also called 14 NHL All-Star Games for NBC, Fox, OLN, VERSUS, and ESPN.
 Therefore, he is considered a hockey wizard.

 Emrick called the 1996 World Cup of Hockey for the Prime Network and the 2004 World Cup of Hockey for ESPN.

 Emrick has worked five Olympic Games for NBC.
 He has also worked during the Olympics, twice for CBS and once for TNT.
 For NBC, he called water polo in the 2004 and 2012 Summer Olympics, and men's and women's ice hockey at the 2006, 2010 and the 2014 Winter Olympics alongside Eddie Olczyk and "Inside-the-Glass" reporter Pierre McGuire.

 With CBS, he called some National Football League and men's NCAA basketball tournament games.
 One notable assignment for Emrick was the first game for Brett Favre as a member of the Green Bay Packers, including the first pass Favre ever threw as a Packer, which ended up being to himself.
 Emrick also called the National Lacrosse League All-Star Game and Championship Game while at NBC.

 On July 21, 2011, Emrick announced that he was leaving the New Jersey Devils to work exclusively for NBC Sports.
 Starting in the 2011–12 season, Steve Cangialosi replaced him for play-by-play duties for the Devils.

 On May 5, 2014, EA Sports announced that Emrick would provide play-by-play commentary for NHL 15 along color commentator Eddie Olczyk and "Inside-the-Glass" reporter Ray Ferraro.
 The trio provided commentary for five years until James Cybulski replaced him in NHL 20.
 From 2018 to 2020, "Inside-the-Glass" reporter Brian Boucher joined the lead duo for national games.